minhtran-q/database-knowledge/README.md

   <br/>

+  Cluster index is a type of index which sorts the data rows in the table on their key values.

   _Note:_ Unlike some other databases where indexes can be clustered and directly affect the physical storage order of the data, in PostgreSQL, **indexes are always secondary**.
 This means that the index data is stored in a separate structure, and the index records contain pointers to the corresponding data rows in the main table.

 </details>